sfeir-open-source/sfeir-school-analytics/README.md

 Template repository for SFEIR School, this template could be use to start a school with revealJS and SFEIR School theme

-Don't forget to replace all xxx by your techno
+Don't forget to replace all Analytics by your techno

 ## Files to changes